Trump’s heir? Some supporters eye DeSantis as alternative

-CONROE, Texas — There was something different next to the “TRUMP WON!”
+CONROE, Texas (AP) — There was something different next to the “TRUMP WON!”
 T-shirts, the “MAKE AMERICA GREAT AGAIN” hats and the “LET’S GO BRANDON” flags for sale at former President Donald Trump’s recent Texas rally: a collection of “DeSantis 2024” bumper stickers.

 Nikki Rye, who lives in Florida and has been selling Trump gear at his events since 2015, said the merchandise hyping her state’s Republican governor, Ron DeSantis, “is a very, very sought-after item.”
 Beyond the stickers, a life-size cutout of DeSantis stood at one side of her shop, with Trump flanking the other.